swiftlang/swift/docs/SIL.rst

 loaded and stored to access values of those types.

-Addresses of address-only types (see below) can only be used with nstructions that manipulate their operands indirectly by address, such as ``copy_addr`` or ``destroy_addr``, or as arguments to functions.
+Addresses of address-only types (see below) can only be used with instructions that manipulate their operands indirectly by address, such as ``copy_addr`` or ``destroy_addr``, or as arguments to functions.
 It is illegal to have a value of type ``$T`` if ``T`` is address-only.